 It cost $1.50 per wash and $1.50 per dry.
 Therefore to wash and dry one (1) load of laundry it will cost $3.00.

-Notice: The washers in the residence halls and apartments are not HE (High Efficiency) washers.
-Please refrain from using HE labeled detergents.
+Please Note: The washers in the residence halls and apartments are HE (High Efficiency) washers therefore we encourge students to use HE labeled detergents.

 Husky Gold Only: Cash is not used for on-campus laundry.
 Husky Gold accounts will be debited when a University ID card is swiped to start a machine.